tur-ium/COVIDeforestAlert/README.md

 ### Thanks

-Our thanks go to Mary Allen of Practical Action, based in Mali, for sharing her advice and experience in Sub-Saharan Africa.
+Our thanks go to Mary Allen (Senior Advisor Resilence & Livelihoods, West Africa), based in Mali, for sharing her advice and experience in Sub-Saharan Africa.
 Without her we would probably have overlooked remittances and the importance to local people.